ericchiang/blog/content/post/containers-from-scratch.md

 cgroups, short for control groups, allow kernel imposed isolation on resources like memory and CPU.
 After all, what's the point of isolating processes they can still kill neighbors by hogging RAM?

-The kernel exposes cgroups through a magical `/sys/fs/cgroup` directory.
+The kernel exposes cgroups through the `/sys/fs/cgroup` directory.
 If your machine doesn't have one you may have to [mount the memory cgroup][mount-cgroups] to follow along.

 ```
 $ ls /sys/fs/cgroup/